Florida Will Contest

 Duress is uncommon, but it involves some threat of physical harm or coercion practiced upon the testator by the perpetrator which caused the execution of the Will.

-If you believe that you have a Florida Will Contest issue, please contact the attorneys at Adrian Philip Thomas, P.A. for a free consultation.
+If you believe that you have been improperly cut out of a will or you have questions about a Florida Will Contest, please call the Florida probate lawyers at Adrian Philip Thomas, P.A. for a free consultation.